ethansjpark/ethansjpark/README.md

 __Interests__
 - Early Stage Investing
+- HFT
+- Fintech
 - Computer Vision
-- Fintech
 - Robotics / Integration
-- Computational Biology

 <!---
 ethansjpark/ethansjpark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.